The 61st Annual Symposium on Family Theory and Family Psychotherapy

 Continuing Education Credit Information

-This two-day conference provides Catagory 1 continuing education (CE) credit hours for counseling and social work.
-Credit hours will be posted by the end of August.
+This two-day conference provides a total of 11.5 Category 1 continuing education (CE) credit hours for counseling and social work. **Purchase of CE’s indicates you’ve read and accepted the CE requirements below.

-REQUIREMENTS FOR CEU/CE ELIGIBILITY:
+REQUIREMENTS FOR CE ELIGIBILITY:

-• Attend each livestreamed or in-person class in its entirety.
+• Attend each live streamed or in-person class in its entirety.
 The conference coordinator will note your attendance.

 • If livestreamed, enable video and show your name on screen so that you are visible throughout the entirety of the conference, except during designated breaks or lunch.